AgentTorch/AgentTorch/readme.md

 ## Overview

 Many grand challenges like climate change and pandemics emerge from complex interactions of millions of individual decisions.
-While LLMs and AI agents excel at individual behavior, they can't model these intricate societal dynamics.
-Enter Large Population Models (LPMs): a new AI paradigm to simulate millions of interacting agents, capturing collective behaviors at societal scale.
-It's like scaling up AI agents exponentially to understand the ripple effects of countless decisions.
-While LLMs enable "digital humans", LPMs unlock "digital nations".
+While LLMs and agent simulations excel at individual behavior, they can't model these intricate societal dynamics.
+Enter Large Population Models (LPMs): a new paradigm to simulate millions of interacting entities, capturing behaviors at collective scale.
+It   exponentially to understand the ripple effects of countless decisions.

 AgentTorch, our open-source platform, makes building and running massive LPMs accessible.
-It's optimized for GPUs, allowing efficient simulation of entire cities or countries.
+It's optimized for GPUs, allowing efficient simulation of large-scale systems.
 Think PyTorch, but for large-scale agent-based simulations.
 AgentTorch LPMs have four design principles:

-- **Scalability**: AgentTorch models can simulate country-size populations in seconds on commodity hardware.
+- **Scalability**: AgentTorch models can simulate large-scale populations in seconds on commodity hardware.
-- **Differentiability**: AgentTorch models can differentiate through simulations with stochastic dynamics and conditional interventions, enabling gradient-based learning.
+- **Differentiability**: AgentTorch models can differentiate through simulations with stochastic dynamics and conditional interventions, enabling gradient-based optimization.
 - **Composition**: AgentTorch models can compose with deep neural networks (eg:
   LLMs), mechanistic simulators (eg: mitsuba) or other LPMs.
 This helps describe agent behavior using LLMs, calibrate simulation parameters and specify